Set up packages for lecture. Don't worry about understanding this code, but

 Note:

-• Today we'll cover some foundational programming tools, which will be very relevant as we start to cover more ideas in statistics (next week).
+- Today we'll cover some foundational programming tools, which will be very relevant as we start to cover more ideas in statistics in the second half of the class.

 Booleans¶